AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_2.md

 For these results the simulated stress $\bar{\sigma}_{zz}^{\text{sim}} \approx -3.73 \times 10^{5}$ Pa matches the analytical Hencky-Cauchy value $-3.84 \times 10^{5}$ Pa from the [Problem summary](#problem-summary) to within $\approx 2.8\%$.
 The contact overlap `final_height - min_rb_pos` $\approx 3.7 \times 10^{-3}$ m ($\approx 0.6\%$ of the cube height) shows that the penalty spring is doing a good job at minimising the overlap between the two bodies.

-Raise `normal penalty factor` in the [Rigid body](#rigid-body) JSON block to reduce both of these errors further and observe the additions to the text file.
+Raise `normal penalty factor` in the [Rigid body](#rigid-body) JSON block to reduce both of these errors further and observe the additional rows added to the end of the text file.